arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 Follow the below steps To use font awesome icons

-1. Add the font awesome icons css file in head section of html
+1. Add the font awesome icons css file in head section of the html.
-2. And then display font awesome icons using class attribute with the prefix `fa` followed by the font awesome icon name.
+2. And then display font awesome icons by adding corresponding icon name as a class prefixed with `fa`.
 3. Additionally we have to add category classes.

 First we will add the font awesome icons css in head section of html file as shown below